godotengine/godot-docs/getting_started/step_by_step/intro_to_the_editor_interface.rst

 The **Script** workspace is a complete code editor with a debugger, rich auto-completion, and built-in code reference.
-Press :kbd:`F3` (or :kbd:`Alt + 3` on macOS) to access it, and :kbd:`F4` to search the reference.
+Press :kbd:`F3` (or :kbd:`Alt + 3` on macOS) to access it, and :kbd:`Shift + F1` to search the reference.

 .. image:: img/editor_ui_intro_editor_06_script_workspace_expanded.png